ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 data input are numeric values.

 If precision is not specified (i.e None) then we default the value to 28.
-If it is less than zero or greater then 28 we raise a value error.
+If it is less than zero or greater than 28 we raise a value error.
 Auxiliary and predictive can be None.

 If any of the other values are not as we expect then we return a